zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 The withdrawfromDAO() function creates a transaction skeleton and then uses the [dao.withdraw](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/common-scripts/src/dao.ts#L225) function to withdraw a deposited cell.

-The following steps like adding transaction fee, preparing signing entries, signing and sealing the transaction, are the same as the previous examples.
+The steps like adding transaction fee, preparing signing entries, signing and sealing the transaction, are the same as the previous examples.
 For more information, see the steps in the common transaction and the deposit transaction.

 Try the `withdrawfromDAO` function in the Node.js REPL mode: